jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 important development tasks to ensure the quality of your Spring Boot applications.

-VMware GemFire can make testing difficult in some cases, especially when tests have to be written as integration tests to assert the correct behavior.
+[vmware-gemfire-name] can make testing difficult in some cases, especially when tests have to be written as integration tests to assert the correct behavior.
 This can be very costly and lengthens the feedback cycle.
 Fortunately, you can write unit tests as well.

-Spring provides a framework for testing Spring Boot applications that use VMware GemFire.
+Spring provides a framework for testing Spring Boot applications that use [vmware-gemfire-name].
 This is where the
-[Spring Test for VMware GemFire (STDG)](https://github.com/spring-projects/spring-test-data-geode#spring-test-framework-for-apache-geode%E2%80%94%E2%80%8Bvmware-tanzu-gemfire) project can help, particularly with unit testing.
+[Spring Test for [vmware-gemfire-name] (STDG)](https://github.com/spring-projects/spring-test-data-geode#spring-test-framework-for-apache-geode%E2%80%94%E2%80%8Bvmware-tanzu-gemfire) project can help, particularly with unit testing.

-For example, if you do not care what VMware GemFire would actually do in certain cases and only care about the “contract”, which is what mocking a collaborator is all about, you could effectively mock VMware GemFire objects to isolate the SUT, or “Subject Under Test”, and focus on the interactions or outcomes you expect to happen.
+For example, if you do not care what [vmware-gemfire-name] would actually do in certain cases and only care about the “contract”, which is what mocking a collaborator is all about, you could effectively mock [vmware-gemfire-name] objects to isolate the SUT, or “Subject Under Test”, and focus on the interactions or outcomes you expect to happen.

 With STDG, you need not change a bit of configuration to enable mock objects in the unit tests for your Spring Boot applications.
 You need only annotate the test class with `@EnableGemFireMockObjects`:

 Example 20.
-Using Mock VMware GemFire Objects
+Using Mock [vmware-gemfire-name] Objects

 ``` highlight
 @RunWith(SpringRunner.class)